Mount Annan, New South Wales: Education

 There are three local schools in the area.
 Mount Annan Public School was built in 1993 and is located on Stenhouse Drive.
 Mount Annan High School was built in 2003 and is located on Welling Drive.
 Mount Annan Christian College (MACC) which was built in 1999 and is located on Narellan Road.

 Sport

 Netball

 Mount Annan is home to one netball club, Mount Annan Netball Club, which was founded in 1993.
 MANC is affiliated with the Camden and District Netball Association.
 There are approximately 300 players a year across 30 teams.

 Soccer

 Mount Annan Mustangs is Mount Annan's local soccer club.
 The group was formed in 1999 by Alan Dudley.

 Cricket

 Mount Annan is a part of the Cobbitty-Narellan Cricket Club.
 It is hosted at the Birriwa Reserve.

 Swimming

 Mount Annan Swimming Club is hosted at Mount Annan Leisure Centre, which is owned by YMCA, which runs its swimming season from October through to August.

 Commercial area

 There are two notable shopping malls in the area, Mount Annan Marketplace and Mount Annan Central.
 There are also several restaurants in the area including Italian, Thai, Chinese, Japanese, American, and other cuisines.

-Coles Express Mount Annan is the only petrol station, and is located on Waterworth Drive and Holdsworth Drive.

-Mount Annan has an Anytime Fitness gym located on Main Street, and a leisure centre Mount Annan Leisure Centre (which also has a gym) located on Welling Drive.
-A pub known as Mount Annan Hotel is located on Main Street.

-In addition to the Coles Express petrol station there is the Caltex Woolworths petrol station situated on Narellan Road across from the Mount Annan Shopping Centres, although this is located outside the suburb boundary and is in Smeaton Grange.